fixie-ai/ai-jsx/packages/docs/docs/tutorials/sidekickTutorial/part5-genUI.md

 **Changing up the `<SystemMessage>`**

 Try changing the `<SystemMessage>` to encourage the Sidekick to use different components for different use cases.
-For example, maybe you want it to always generate a `<Citation>`

-when it is giving a link to a GitHub issue or pull request, rather than using a `<Card>` .
+For example, maybe you want it to always generate a `<Citation>` when it is giving a link to a GitHub issue or pull request.

 :::